Overview

 As of early 2026, Mandelbrot Metal has been a breakout success.
 Developed by a one-person studio, the app climbed as high as #3 in the App Store’s Paid Graphics & Design category and has remained in the Top 100 every week since its launch in October 2025, consistently charting alongside long-established creative tools from much larger companies.

 Mandelbrot Metal is a high-performance fractal explorer for iPhone and iPad, built entirely on Apple’s Metal® graphics and compute frameworks.
-It renders the Mandelbrot set—and related fractals—in real time with smooth, ultra-deep zooming up to 10¹⁶× magnification.
+It renders both the Mandelbrot Set and Julia Set in real time, with smooth, ultra-deep Mandelbrot zooming up to 10¹⁶× magnification.

 Mandelbrot Metal is part visualizer, part interactive art tool, and part GPU benchmark—designed to show what modern Apple hardware can do when pushed with purpose.